 During translation, what molecule bears the codon? the anticodon?

-Understand that translation is the process by which the genetic code carried by mRNA is decoded to produce a specific polypeptide or protein.
+Understand that translation is the process where the genetic code carried by mRNA is decoded to produce a specific polypeptide or protein.

 Video duration: